 When a commercial driver fails to secure a load, it is possible that:

-- The load will fall into the roadway, causing vehicles trailing the truck to have to swerve to avoid the cargo, or perhaps crash directly into the cargo
+- The load will fall into the roadway, causing vehicles trailing the truck to have to swerve to avoid the cargo or crash directly into the cargo

 - The cargo load will shift on the vehicle, causing the truck to make dangerous movements because of unsafe weight distribution